DolphDev/siren/README.md

 # Siren Object

-This module includes the object `NWS.siren()`.
+This module includes the object `siren.Siren()`.
 This object wraps around the entire module for easy and more consistent use.

 To the create the object

-    alert = NWS.siren()
+    alert = siren.Siren()

 This also accepts keyword arguments for more advanced usage. a